-15. Related parties
+Note 15 Related parties

-The Company is a subsidiary undertaking of BOS and ultimately Lloyds Banking Group plc.
+The Company is a subsidiary undertaking of Bank of Scotland plc and ultimately Lloyds Banking Group plc.

-The Company receives bank interest from BOS on its bank deposits.
-BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
-No dividend was paid during the year (2021: £nil).
+The Company receives bank interest from Bank of Scotland plc on its bank deposits.
+Bank of Scotland plc administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
+No dividend was paid during the year (2022: £nil).